Pole star: In religion and mythology

 In Mandaean cosmology, the Pole Star is considered to be auspicious and is associated with the World of Light ("heaven").
 Mandaeans face north when praying, and temples are also oriented towards the north.
 On the contrary, the south is associated with the World of Darkness.

-In Japan, the Pole Star was represented by Myōken Bosatsu (妙見菩薩).

-In the Greek Magical Papyri, the Pole Star was identified with Set-Typhon.

-In Chinese mythology, Emperor Zhuanxu is mentioned as a god of the Pole Star.

-In India (Hindu mythology), the Pole Star is referred as Dhruva, who was a devotee of Vishnu, and was transformed into the immortal star by Vishnu.
+In Hinduism, the Pole Star is revered and referred to as Dhruva (Sanskrit: ध्रुव, IAST: Dhruva, lit. "unshakeable, immovable, fixed or eternal").
+Dhruva is considered an ascetic devotee of Vishnu mentioned in the Vishnu Purana and the Bhagavata Purana who ascended to become the Polestar.

+The Sanskrit term dhruva nakshatra (ध्रुव नक्षत्र, "polar star") has been used for Pole Star in the Mahabharata, personified as son of Uttānapāda and grandson of Manu.